Last updated April 22, 2026

 Here are a few ideas that may help:

-Yes!
-Many fertility clinics centers offer financial packages to help offset the cost of egg freezing.
+Many fertility clinics offer financial packages to help offset the cost of egg freezing.
 A select few even include medications.
-At Illume Fertility, we offer an Egg Freezing Opportunity Plan, which is the only all-inclusive egg freezing treatment plan in the Tri-State region that includes medications.
+At Illume Fertility, we offer an all-inclusive egg freezing plan for those paying out of pocket.
+Want to learn more?
+Schedule a consultation today.

 [cta2]